siddharth-singh-bhadouria/Coding-Programs-in-different-languages/OS and DS Class/OS_class_notes.md

 Field - It  is a basic collection of data and individual fields contain single values eg student name , roll no ,etc .
 It is characterized by its length and data type .

-Record - It is a collection of related fields tahat can be treated as a unit by the program .
+Record - It is a collection of related fields that can be treated as a unit by the program .

 File system provides the mechanism for online storage and access both data and program of the operating system and all the users of the computer system.